thmorningsun/Thmorningsun/README.md

 - **Product-minded, detail-oriented, cyberpunk-friendly.** I like clean UIs with neon edges, telemetry that tells a story, and shipping that doesn’t wait for perfect.
 - **Creative + technical hybrid.** I sketch flows, design prompts, wire data, and argue with myself until the API stops crying.
 - **Taste:** dashboards that tell the truth, logs that read like memoirs, and a soft spot for things that go brrr.
+- **Wife Schedule:** For some reason, the CFO of my company always follow me at the super market asking if we can get more cookies.
 - **Equestrian mode:** I’m a show-jumping athlete.
 Yes, I do code review with helmet hair.
 No, my horse does not accept pull requests.

 ---